-At 6'5" and nearly 230 pounds, Larry McLean was a large presence and a sizable talent, and he did things in a big way-including getting into trouble.
-Owing largely to a lifelong battle with alcohol, McLean's career was punctuated by repeated suspensions, occasional brawls, and periodic scrapes with the law.
-Still, he spanned 15 years in the major leagues, maintaining a lifetime batting average of .262 and performing with distinction in his only World Series.
+At 6-feet-5 and nearly 230 pounds, Larry McLean was a large presence and a sizable talent, and he did things in a big way – including getting into trouble.
+Owing largely to a lifelong battle with alcohol, McLean’s career was punctuated by repeated suspensions, occasional brawls, and periodic scrapes with the law.
+Still, he spanned 15 years in the major leagues, maintained a lifetime batting average of .262, and performed with distinction in his only World Series.
 McLean played his best baseball for Cincinnati, for whom he batted over .285 three times.
 Baseball historian Lee Allen compared him to a later Reds backstop: Like Ernie Lombardi, McLean was big and slow but could hit and throw.
 Though he frequently drove managers to distraction, he was a favorite with writers and fans wherever he went.

-There is a Bunyanesque quality to the stories about Larry McLean.
-It started, perhaps, on April 18, 1906, when McLean-who had been demoted to the Pacific Coast League in 1905 after playing only 27 games for the Cardinals-survived the San Francisco earthquake while in town with his Portland teammates.
-He hit .355 in 1906 and helped Portland to the PCL pennant, but already there were signs of off-the-field trouble; Portland withheld $200 of his salary against his promise to remain "sober and temperate," the first of many such clauses that would appear in his contracts over the years.
+There is a Bunyanesque quality to the stories about McLean.
+It started, perhaps, on April 18, 1906, when McLean – who had been demoted to the Pacific Coast League in 1905 after playing only 27 games for the Cardinals – survived the San Francisco Earthquake while in town with his Portland teammates.
+He hit .355 in 1906 and helped Portland to the PCL pennant, but already there were signs of off-the-field trouble; Portland withheld $200 of his salary against his promise to remain “sober and temperate,” the first of many such clauses that would appear in McLean’s contract over the years.

-Towards the end of the 1906 season Portland sold McLean to the Cincinnati Reds.
+Toward the end of the 1906 season Portland sold McLean to the Cincinnati Reds.
 Larry played in a dozen games down the stretch, then returned in 1907 and spent his first full season in the majors, appearing in 113 games and batting .289.
-"Cincinnati has not had a more popular idol in years than Long Larry McLean," declared The Sporting News correspondent Charlie Zuber.
-While with Cincinnati, McLean collared a murder suspect on the street and was said to have swum the Ohio River rather than arrive late to the ballpark.
-When the Reds visited Havana in 1908, admirers presented him with a silver-handled cane engraved "to the greatest catcher that has ever been seen in Cuba."
-In 1910 Larry did a turn in vaudeville-playing himself, Zuber said, "as nearly as possible."
+“Cincinnati has not had a more popular idol in years than Long Larry McLean,” declared The Sporting News correspondent Charlie Zuber.
+While with Cincinnati McLean collared a murder suspect on the street and was said to have swum the Ohio River rather than arrive late to the ballpark.
+When the Reds visited Havana in 1908, admirers presented him with a silver-handled cane engraved “(T)o the greatest catcher that has ever been seen in Cuba.”
+In 1910 Larry did a turn in vaudeville – playing himself, Zuber said, “as nearly as possible.”

 McLean’s association with the Reds nearly ended in 1910 when he ran afoul of training rules.
 Suspended indefinitely by the team and infuriated by newspaper accounts of his behavior, Larry wrote a letter of resignation.
 “When I take a trip through Chinatown, the ‘boys’ take particular delight in putting it in the papers, but when any of the other players get soused, the news is suppressed,” he complained.
 “Can you blame me for wanting to get away from the Cincinnati Club?”
 McLean eventually returned to the Reds after a one-week suspension but was stripped of his captaincy and forced to sign a draconian new contract.
 Forty percent of his salary was held back as a season’s-end sobriety bonus, the entire contract to be voided if McLean touched “a single drink.”
 When the big catcher made his first appearance before a home crowd, he was greeted with “much applause and some kidding,” which he accepted “as a matter of course.”